 Selected Training Programs:

 The expected outcomes are that the participating HDR students will learn management skills that will enhance their career progressions independent if they follow an academic or industry career pathway.
-The participants learn about critical aspects of developing and implementing “Why You” strategies, the importance and of leadership, how to make most of their limited time and how innovation is defined in a commercial environment.
+The participants learn about critical aspects of developing and implementing “Why You” strategies, the importance leadership and 360 leadership skills, how to make most of their limited time and how innovation is defined in a commercial environment.

 Other topics could be included on demand.